sssngth/documents-and-policies/Lido Ethereum Block Proposer Rewards Policy.md

 * Potential refund requests for amounts found to be incorrectly or inappropriately not distributed to the protocol
 * Potential cessation of new stake deposits to their validators
 * Potential stake withdrawal and validators being exited voluntarily or via triggerable exits, when technically possible, and off-boarding from Lido on Ethereum
-* Potential adverse effects on their general standing within the Lido ecosystem -- e.g. having stake delegated to them in other Lido on X networks or Lido Alliance projects reduced, or being off-boarded from them
+* Potential adverse effects on their general standing within the Lido ecosystem -- e.g. having stake delegated to them in other Lido on X networks or Lido Alliance projects reduced, or being off-boarded

 #### D.4.I Infrastructure & Availability
 Monitoring with regards to node operator block rewards performance and possible MEV extraction may be made available through two avenues: